Paul Goldschmidt Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in the league.
+- The Phillies pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- The Phillies' 3.99 team ERA ranks ninth among all MLB pitching staffs.
+- The Phillies' 3.96 team ERA ranks ninth across all MLB pitching staffs.

-- The Phillies rank 11th in baseball in home runs surrendered (144 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs allowed (145 total, 1.1 per game).

-- The righty's last appearance was on Sunday against the Washington Nationals, when he tossed seven innings, surrendering four earned runs while allowing seven hits.
+- His last appearance came on Monday against the San Francisco Giants, when the righty went seven innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.